Japan's export growth slows; import costs weigh on recovery hopes - Up News Info

 U.S.-bound exports, another key destination for Japanese goods, fell 3.3% to mark the first decline in seven months, as demand for cars and airplanes weakened.

-Imports, meanwhile, jumped 38.6% in the year to September, following the prior month’s 44.7% gain, driven by increased costs of oil, coal and medicines.
+Imports, meanwhile, jumped 38.6% in the year to September, following the prior month’s 44.7% gain, driven by increased costs for oil, coal and medicines.

-Imports have now risen for eighth straight months, fueling concerns that recent yen weakening and surging oil prices are adding to costs in resource deficient Japan.
+Imports have now risen for eight straight months, fueling concerns that a recent yen weakening and surging oil prices are adding to the cost of living in Japan.

+“Rising import prices hurt the terms of trade for Japanese companies,” said Ryosuke Katagi, market economist at Mizuho Securities.
+“As consumer price inflation remains stagnant in Japan, companies cannot pass on the soaring costs to consumers, damaging corporate profits.”

 Article content

-“Rising import prices hurt the terms of trade for Japanese companies,” said Ryosuke Katagi, market economist at Mizuho Securities.
-“As consumer price inflation remains stagnant in Japan, companies cannot pass on the soaring costs to consumers, damaging corporate profit.”

-Japan’s trade balance swung into a deficit for a second straight month at 622.8 billion yen ($5.43 billion).
+Japan’s trade balance swung into a deficit for a second straight month at 622.8 billion yen ($5.43 billion), with the yen-based cost of imports the highest since November 2018.

-The data may add to worry among policymakers hoping for an export-led recovery, while the rising import costs will stoke fears of stagflation, or a combination of rising inflation and stagnating growth.
+The data may add to worries among policymakers hoping for an export-led recovery, while rising import costs will stoke fears of stagflation, or a combination of rising inflation and stagnating growth.

-Japan’s economy has just emerged from last year’s pandemic-induced doldrums thanks to robust global demand.

-Policymakers are under pressure to keep intact the fragile recovery, which has faced additional strains from a resurgence of the pandemic in other parts of Asia.
+Policymakers are under pressure to maintain Japan’s economic recovery from last year’s pandemic-induced doldrums, despite additional strains from a resurgence of the pandemic in other parts of Asia.